ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 ```sh
 qsub -q gpu.q ...
 ```
-Jobs requiring more than one GPU must be submited like this:
+Jobs requiring more than one GPU must be submitted like this:
 ```sh
 qsub -q gpu.q -pe smp N ...
 ```